crypto-org-chain/chain-docs/docs/wallets/cli.md

 ## Command list

-A list of chain-maind commands.
+A list of commonly used `chain-maind` commands.

 | Command | Description                                             | List                                                         |
 | ------- | ------------------------------------------------------- | ------------------------------------------------------------ |